jotavare/latex-preview-container/README.md

 8. Changes to the `.tex` file will automatically rebuild and update the PDF preview.

 > [!NOTE]
-> The PDF preview may take approximately 30 seconds to work properly the first time.
+> The initial PDF preview may take about 30 seconds to set up correctly.
+It will also open a new window for port forwarding.
+Once successful, this window can be closed.

-#### GITPOD
+#### GITPOD:

-Can also use gitpod to create an environment based on this repository, click [here](https://gitpod.io/#https://github.com/jotavare/latex-preview-container/) or use the link below:
+Can also use Gitpod to create an environment based on this repository, click [here](https://gitpod.io/#https://github.com/jotavare/latex-preview-container/) or use the link below:

 ```
 https://gitpod.io/#https://github.com/jotavare/latex-preview-container/
 ```

 > [!NOTE]
-> In contrast to Codespaces, Gitpod provides instant PDF preview (first time) and automatically builds LaTeX projects after the initial setup.
+> Unlike Codespaces, Gitpod offers instant PDF previews from the start.
+No waiting for the first time.

 ## DOCKER IMAGE